open-wc/mdjs-viewer/README.md

 - Preview of new issues
 - ... more is planned but not yet implemented

+## Security

+This extension takes care of security by

+- not executing any code without user action (e.g. requires a click of a button first)
+- shows demos/executes code within an iframe
+  - that uses [sandbox](https://www.w3schools.com/tags/att_iframe_sandbox.asp) with the following settings `sandbox="allow-scripts"`
+  - populates the iframe with a data uri
+  - does not allow any requests (except unpkg) to got outside of the iframe

+This prevents [all known attack vectors](https://github.com/open-wc/mdjs-viewer/issues/2).
+If you come up with new once please [report them](https://github.com/open-wc/mdjs-viewer/issues/new).

-## Warning
+### Warning

-This extension modifies the CSP (Content Security Policy) for github.com with the following rules:
+In order to function this extension modifies the CSP (Content Security Policy) for github.com with the following rules:

 - adds to script-src
-  - `'unsafe-eval'` to allow [wasm](https://webassembly.org/) to analyze the code (moving action background will remove that need)
-  - `'unsafe-inline'` to execute code within the mdjs iframe
+  - `'unsafe-inline'` to execute code blocks within the mdjs iframe
-  - `unpkg.com` to load dependencies from
+  - `unpkg.com` to load user dependencies from within the mdjs iframe
-- adds to connect-src
-  - `raw.githubusercontent.com` to fetch raw md content and package.json
-- adds to frame-src
-  - `data:` to enable setting the content of the mdjs iframe

 ## Installation